sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 ![HTTP Headers Access architecture](./images/http_header_access_architecture.png)

 The following procedure should work:

-- With `Tomcat 8` and `Tomcat 9`
+- With `Tomcat 8.5 for Java 8` and `Tomcat 9 for Java 8 and 17`
 - Under `Windows` and `Linux`

 ## Pre-requisites

-To ensure this installation procedure, you should first download this [archive](../attachments/http_headers_configuration.zip) in the Web Server (i.e. the server that hosts the iGRC webapp).
+To ensure this installation procedure, you should first download this [archive](./attachments/http_headers_configuration.zip) in the Web Server (i.e. the server that hosts the iGRC webapp).

 This archive contains:

 - The HTTP Headers Tomcat Valve (`httpheadersauthenticator-1.1.jar`)
 - A configuration `Authenticator.properties` file in a dedicated folder (to deploy as-is in the right destination, see later)

 It is also admitted that: